Sinn Fein says Simon Harris ‘failed his way to very top’

 “The issues we face and will continue to face will worsen until we elect a government with a fundamentally new approach.”

-People Before Profit TD Richard Boyd Barrett said it was not acceptable that scheduled Dail business was being replaced with a “jamboree” to elect Mr Harris.
+People Before Profit TD Richard Boyd Barrett said it was not acceptable that scheduled Dail business was being replaced with a “jamboree” to appoint Mr Harris.

 Mr Boyd Barrett said the Government had delivered the “worst housing and homelessness crisis” that Ireland had ever seen, and claimed the country was experiencing a mass emigration of young people who were leaving Irish shores because they saw no future for themselves at home.